 Plunge into the heart of science with Science Expériences at Bercy Village

 This interactive museum-style multiscience trail offers an educational immersion into the heart of science.
-Visitors are invited to explore 7 themed rooms in an 850 m² exhibition space, guided by experts (vulcanologist, astrophysicist, doctor in marine biology, researcher, doctor in molecular biology or epistemology…) who aim to both amaze and educate.
+Visitors are invited to explore the sciences through 7 themed rooms in an 850 m² exhibition space, guided by experts (vulcanologist, astrophysicist, doctor in marine biology, researcher, doctor in molecular biology or epistemology…) who aim to both amaze and educate.
 Dive into a captivating adventure , from the farthest reaches of the universe to the ocean abyss, via the center of the Earth.
 Discover the secrets of quantum physics, from teleportation to levitation… With Science Expériences, everyone learns while having fun!

-📍Location: Science Expériences, 16 Cour Saint-Emilion, Paris, 75012
+📍 Location: Science Expériences, 16 Cour Saint-Emilion, Paris, 75012

 Feast your eyes on the Little Prince exhibition at the Atelier des Lumières